jay214421343/svenBot/README.md

 # svenBot
 svenBot is a **simple/lightweight** non-guild music bot for Discord, made with **Python 3.6**.
+This bot is built for private hosting, custom use.

 ## Installation
 Clone this repo.